 In the roofing industry, there are many terms that the average person may be unfamiliar with.
-If you are looking into getting a new roof in Overland Park or need roof repair, there are a few terms and phrases you may hear when discussing with an Overland Park roofing company.
-The following is part two of some common roofing terms in Overland Park (Pt.
-2) accompanied by a brief definition.
+If you are looking into getting a new roof in Overland Park or need roof repair, there are common roofing terms in Overland Park and phrases you may hear when discussing with a roofing company.

 The material used to fill a joint or any holes to prevent water leaks.

 A term used by Overland Park roofing companies to describe a roof that reflects sunlight and keeps the buildings internal temperature cooler.

-Dormer A framed window structure that extends vertically from a sloped roof that provides excellent aesthetics to a home.
+A framed window structure that extends vertically from a sloped roof that provides excellent aesthetics to a home.

 A sheet of asphalt-saturated fibrous material that provides a layer of protection for the roof deck.
 Other felt material include polyester fiber, organic, and thermoplastic polyolefin membrane (TPO).

 The number of layers a roof has (i.e., one-ply, two-ply, three-ply).

 Assembly of engineered wooden beams that form the structural support for a roof.
 Trusses play a crucial role in supporting live and dead loads, such as snow and decking.

 The internal angle that is formed when two roof slopes meet where water can collect and flow off the roof.

 Ranking among top Overland Park roofing companies, we at Rhino Roofing want you to be knowledgeable when discussing with residential roofing contractors in Overland Park.
-We understand getting a new roof in Overland Park can be quite stressful, especially with the number of roofing terms and phrases there are.
+We understand getting a new roof in Overland Park can be quite stressful, especially with the number of common roofing terms in Overland Park.
 If you’re looking for the best roofer in Overland Park to help you through the process, Rhino Roofing KC is ready to serve you!